Signorini/-migration-maestro-0.4to0.5/README.md

-## Script migrate db version 0.4 to 0.5
+## Maestro Server - Script migrate db version 0.4 to 0.5

 Test with python3 but works with python2